AmineAML/Portfolio/README.md

 - This is a good resume meaning about me and the background animation from https://fdossena.com/
 - Searching something like this from https://blurha.sh/ to videos to stimulate loading as an example
 - Use html tag like a to use links store from Dialogflow and use sanitize https://izifortune.com/angular-subresource-integrity/ html to improve Illy the bot
-- Good about me and project paragraph by its title from https://robgrimes.uk/
 - Better changing the background animation
 - Improvements from https://www.reddit.com/r/webdev/comments/hdaljc/scan_your_sites/
 - Learn from this Medium website article of tips on color for interface design from https://uxdesign.cc/tips-on-colour-interface-design-bccdc691eb72